FHantke/brave-browser-wiki/Brave’s-Capture-of-Usage-Data.md

 A usage ping is a HTTP GET request, with data encoded in query parameters, used to count active users.
 The encoded request is sent to laptop-updates.brave.com either when the browser starts for the first time in a day, or after midnight if the browser is left open.
 It contains no personal data or personally identifying information.

-The details of the query parameters in the request are defined below.
+The details of the query parameters in the request are defined in the next section of this document.

 The request is routed to a CDN before it is forwarded to Brave for capture.
 The CDN performs the following: